color-company-it/modern-cloud-datalake-v1/docs/2_ExtractTransformLoadPipelines/1_JDBCExtract.md

 The extraction module may retrieve the data and extract it in the required format using a number of methods, including SQL queries, API calls, or custom scripts.

+The PySpark JDBC Extract Job is a script that extracts data from a JDBC source by connecting to a JDBC URL and reading data from a table using a SQL pushdown query.
+The job can be parameterized with options that allow customization of the extract process, such as specifying the type of extract, the database engine, the extract table, and the database host and port.
+Additionally, the job can be configured to repartition the extracted dataframe and write the results to a specified S3 URI.

+To use the PySpark JDBC Extract Job, you will need to specify the following command-line arguments:

+--extract_type: The type of extract to be performed (e.g. FULL or INCREMENTAL).
+--engine: The database engine to be used (e.g. ORACLE or POSTGRES).
+--db_host: The hostname of the database server.
+--db_port: The port of the database server.
+--db_name: The name of the database to be accessed.
+--db_user: The username for connecting to the database.
+--db_password: The password for the provided username.
+--extract_table: The table to be extracted.
+This argument can be specified in the form schema.table.
+--extract_s3_uri: The S3 URI to which the extracted data should be written.
+--repartition_dataframe (optional): Whether or not to repartition the extracted dataframe.
+This argument should be set to True or False.

 ## Different Extraction Methods

 Data in a relational database can be extracted in several different ways, including a full extract, partial extract, or